gnachman/iTerm2/api/library/python/iterm2/docs/examples/index.rst

 :doc:`tabtitle` - Demonstrates monitoring for the creation of a new tab.
 Also demonstrates prompting the user for a string and changing a tab title.

+:doc:`autoalert` - Demonstrates monitoring all sessions for long-running jobs.
+Also demonstrates posting notifications.

 ----

 **Profiles and Color Presets**